knasim/Behavioral-Cloning/writeup_template.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 96).
+The model used an Adam Optimizer, so the learning rate did not have to be tuned manually (model.py line 96).

 #### 4. Appropriate training data